gsandeep1241/TextSummarizer/README.md

 -   **TextRank** - Unsupervised approach, also using PageRank algorithm, [reference](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)
--   **SumBasic** - Method that is often used as a baseline in the literature.
-Source: [Read about SumBasic](http://www.cis.upenn.edu/~nenkova/papers/ipm.pdf)
+-   **SumBasic** - Method that is often used as a baseline in the literature. source: [Read about SumBasic](http://www.cis.upenn.edu/~nenkova/papers/ipm.pdf)
 -   **KL-Sum** - Method that greedily adds sentences to a summary so long as it decreases the KL Divergence.
 Source: [Read about